roadiz/docs/nodes-system/intro.rst

 .. _nodes-system-intro:

 ===================================
-Node-types, nodes-sources ans nodes
+Node-types, nodes-sources and nodes
 ===================================

 This part is the most important part of Roadiz.
 Quite everything in your website will be a node.

-Let's check a resume schema of a node before explain it.
+Let's check this simple node schema before explain it.

 .. image:: ./node-struct.svg

-Now, it's time explain who it's working!
+Now, it's time explain how it's working!